Wells Junior High School Special Services

 This year students will focus on narrative and persuasive writing, while continuing to use digital tools to support their effectiveness.
 Click here for Writing tools 4 all, my wiki for writing tools

-Eureka Math is our 6th Grade mathematics curriculum.
-Students who receive specially designed math instruction will use a combination of Eureka curriculum and additional focused skills instruction and practice in order to meet IEP goals and WOCSD learning standards.
+Eureka Math is the 6th Grade mathematics curriculum.
+Students who receive specially designed math instruction will receive a combination of Eureka curriculum and targeted skills instruction in order to meet IEP goals and WOCSD learning standards.

 Click here for a visual math dictionary